Devking/ArrayShift/README.md

 [ still editing ]

+There's no point in hiding my code from others.
+If I'm a bad coder, I need to know it.
+The more people who critique my work, the more I will actually be able to learn from my mistakes and grow.
+That's really the best approach to becoming more technically skilled in my mind, since I rather do stupid things in my leisure than during a technical interview or when I'm actually on a team facing a deadline. *Everyone has to start somewhere, and more often than not, it takes hundreds of programs of shitty code critiqued by others to learn how to be a good coder.*

+With this philosophy in mind, I've posted this repository with my code here for all to see. **I encourage my friends and colleagues to take a look at my code (and run it, if you wish).
+I am open to suggestions as well as comments.**

 Script Name | Script Language | Time Complexity | Space Complexity
 ----------- | --------------- | --------------- | ----------------
 arrayshift1 |               C |            O(n) |             O(n)